Santo Tomas, Davao del Norte: Geography

 Santo Tomas is located on the island of Mindanao, and it is in the province's second political district.
 It is bounded in the north by the Municipalities of Kapalong and Talaingod, in the east by the Municipality of Asuncion, in the west by Davao City, and in the south by the Municipality of Braulio E. Dujali.

 Climate

 Rainfall in Santo Tomas is evenly distributed throughout the year.
 Being a nearly typhoon-free municipality, the production of high-value crops is favorable all year round and makes a profitable investment.

 Barangays

 Santo Tomas is politically subdivided into 19 barangays.

 Demographics

 Santo Tomas is home to a diverse culture inter-mingling with Mandaya and Ata-Manobo.
 The people are predominantly Cebuano.

+Santo Tomas is also the most populated municipality in the Province of Davao del Norte.

 Economy

 Significant to the economic development of Santo Tomas is a number of multi-national corporations and cooperatives engaged in banana based commercial production successfully operating in the municipality.
 Rice production also contributes to the economic development of the municipality.
 SantoTomas was part of the lists for the top 15 richest municipality in Davao Region which was listed as the second place.